OptimalDesignLab/PDESolver.jl/doc/interfaces.md

 The paradigm of Julia code is that of "objects with associated functions", where a new Type is defined, and then functions that take the Type as an argument are defined.
 The functions define the interface to the Type.
 The Type holds data (ie. state), and the functions perform operations on that state (ie. behavior).
-Perhaps counter-intuitively, it is generally not recommended for users of a type to  acess the fields directly.
+Perhaps counter-intuitively, it is generally not recommended for users of a type to  access the fields directly.
 Instead, any needed operations on the data that the Type holds should be provided through functions.
 The benefit of this convention is that it imposes no requirements on how the Type stores its data or the implementations its behavior.
 This is important because a user of the Type should not be concerned with these things.
 The user needs to know what behavior the Type has, but not how it is implemented.
 This becomes even more important when there are multiple implementations certain functionality.
-The user should be able to seemlessly transition between different implementations.
+The user should be able to seamlessly transition between different implementations.
 This requires all implementations have the same interface.

 The question of how to enforce interfaces, and how strongly to do so, is still an open question in Julia.
-Some relevent Github issues:
+Some relevant Github issues:
 5
 4935
 6975